Y1m4r/blog/_posts/2024-12-10-ld-phishing-url-detected.md

 ---
 layout: single
-title: "Event ID 86: Phishing URL Detected | Phishing Email Analysis"
+title: Phishing URL Detected | Phishing Email Analysis
 excerpt: "A detailed walkthrough of analyzing and responding to a phishing URL detection alert in a SOC environment from Let's Defend."
 date: 2024-10-13
 classes: wide